Prepare for cannabis growth, not ‘green rush’ in Florida, Colorado pot czar warns

 In 2016, voters decided to make medical marijuana legal in Florida.
 A bill to create an official hemp program in the state just passed the Legislature and awaits the stroke of Gov. Ron DeSantis’ pen.

-But where is the “green rush” of economic growth some supporters say?
+But some supporters ask where is the “green rush” of economic growth?

 Well, comparing green to gold may be the wrong analogy.